Towards Avoiding the Data Mess: Industry Insights from Data Mesh Implementations: Foundations Related Work

 With these foundations at hand, we review recent literature addressing the term data mesh and its related concepts.

-\citet{Dehghani2019HowMesh} first introduced the term data mesh in May 2019.
-Since then, multiple organizations shared knowledge, PoVs, and their experience in the field of data mesh \cite{Christ2023DataArchitecture,Thoughtworks2023DataThoughtworks,Whyte2022DataPlatform}.
-However, peer-reviewed publications that contribute to the knowledge base of the novel topic data mesh are still scarce.
+Reference \cite{Dehghani2019HowMesh} first introduced the term data mesh in May 2019.
+Since then, multiple organizations shared knowledge, PoVs, and their experience in the field of data mesh \cite[c.f.]{Thoughtworks2023DataThoughtworks,Whyte2022DataPlatform}.
+However, peer-reviewed publications that contribute to the knowledge base of the novel topic of ``data mesh'' are still scarce.
 Recent peer-reviewed publications explain the term data mesh \cite{Priebe2021FindingArchitectures, Machado2021DataArchitectures} and introduce descriptions of multiple data mesh adoptions.
 However, those descriptions lack detail and only aim to explain or illustrate the concept.
 Two recent case studies \cite{Vestues2022AgileStudy, Joshi2021DataStudy} provide in-depth insights into data mesh adoptions in the \textit{Norwegian Labor and Welfare Administration} and the \textit{Saxo Bank} respectively.
 Both studies contribute valuable knowledge but are tailored to sole case studies.

-In summary, there is existing work on the topic of data mesh, however, with regard to the RQ at hand which focuses on motivational factors, challenges, and best practices---real-world insights are missing.
+In summary, there is existing work on the topic of data mesh, however, concerning the RQ at hand which focuses on motivational factors, challenges, and implementation strategies---real-world industry insights are missing.
 Thus, we choose a qualitative interview-based study with experts from the field as the means of empirical research to explore this novel area.